 The methodology behind this plan relies very heavily on being closely integrated with the Surrey HAP's.
-Consequently with much of the land in Epsom and Ewell falling into the habitats of principal importance included in this plan there is a great deal of potential for not only protecting biodiversity more effectively but also enhancing it, through implementing actions within the Surrey HAP's.
+Consequently with much of the land in Epsom and Ewell falling into the priority habitats included in this plan there is a great deal of potential for not only protecting biodiversity more effectively but also enhancing it, through implementing actions within the Surrey HAP's.